Secure by Design

 - When those vendors have their code evaluated, the target of evaluation is typically to a specific hardware product.

-- Because the combination of hardware server and software hypervisor is required to provide full compartmentalization, it is never to the scale possible with a System z server.
+- Because the combination of hardware server and software hypervisor is required to provide full compartmentalization, it is never to the scale possible with a IBM Z server.

 Additional products or features necessary for x86 hypervisors